SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Experiments

 \textbf{Application to NSFW concept forgetting.} Further, we assess the effectiveness of {\ours} in concept-wise forgetting to eliminate the impact of NSFW (not safe for work) concepts introduced through inappropriate image prompts (I2P) \citep{schramowski2023safe}.
 Specifically, we generate images from the open-source SD V1.4 using prompts provided by I2P and classify them into various corresponding nude body parts using the NudeNet detector \citep{bedapudi2019nudenet}.
 Our goal is to leverage an MU method to effectively erase the influence of the nudity-related prompts in SD. \textbf{Fig.\,\ref{fig: nudenet_evaluation}} presents the unlearning performance of different unlearning methods, including {\ours}, and the ESD and FMT baselines introduced in Table\,\ref{tab: sd}.
 Here, the unlearning effectiveness is measured by the amount of nudity-related image generations using the unlearned SD with I2P prompts.
-We also present the performance of the original SD model for comparison.
-As we can see, {\ours} generates the fewest harmful images across all the nude body part classes.
+We also present the performance of the original SD model for comparison. {\ours} generates the fewest harmful images across all the nude body part classes.
 In particular, it significantly outperforms ESD (the second best-performing method) in `male breast' and `female breast'.
-And the generated images no longer include exposed buttocks.
 Additionally, in the absence of unlearning, the original SD V1.4 can generate a large number of harmful images, underscoring the importance of MU for image generation. \textbf{Fig.\,\ref{fig: nsfw_removal}} provides a set of generated images using I2P prompts, illustrating the generation differences among the original SD model and its various unlearned versions.